Unit: B Co, 2d Dragoons

 Age at death: 29

-Location of fatality: Fort Belknap, Texas
+Location of fatality: Fort Belknap, Texas (Newcastle, Texas)

 Note from the Reed Museum: In 1853, Private Bolger and the rest of Company B were stationed at a small frontier installation, named Fort Belknap, in north Texas.
 Fort Belknap served as the northern anchor in a chain of forts founded to establish a military presence on the Texas frontier.
 From these forts, troops pursued raiding bands of Indians and mounted expeditions as far north as Kansas.
 Fort Belknap became the hub of a network of roads stretching in every direction, the most notable being the Butterfield Overland Mail route from St. Louis to San Francisco.